 Is Kanazawa worth visiting?

-Kanazawa is absolutely worth visiting—I’ve gone four times now, and love the city more on each visit.
+Kanazawa is absolutely worth visiting—I’ve gone five times now, and love the city more on each visit.
 There’s something for everyone, from the nature on offer in Kenroku-en garden, to the architecture of the Higashi Chaya and Kazue-machi Geisha districts, to the culinary delights of Omicho Market to the Samurai and Ninja culture of Nagamachi and Myorou-ji temple, respectively.

 What is Kanazawa known for?

 Kanazawa is known, among Japanese people, for being home to Kenroku-en, one of Japan’s top three landscape gardens.
 More colloquially, it’s famous for being the “Kyoto of the North,” and its Geisha districts give it a similar aesthetic to Japan’s former capital.